2010 Korean Grand Prix: Qualifying

 It's a special feeling to be on pole – it was very close.
 The track is good here – in the first sector there's not so much you can do, just hit your braking points at the right time, but the second and third sectors are quite entertaining with nice flowing corners, but it's easy to make a mistake.
 It was a small margin for pole, but it was enough and it was a good result as yesterday we didn't have smooth running.
 We had a puncture in the practice, so I hadn't done too many laps on the new track, which makes it harder to get into a rhythm.
 You have to take every race as it comes, Japan was a good result, but now in Korea all the focus is on tomorrow's race.
 The car was quick today, no doubt, but you still need to get the job done and the most important thing is that you remain calm, which we all did as we knew what we had in us.
 So, we got the job done today, but let's see for tomorrow.

 — Sebastian Vettel on taking the pole position.

 Saturday afternoon's qualifying session was divided into three parts.
-The first part ran for twenty minutes and eliminated the cars that finished eighteenth or lower.
-The second session lasted fifteen minutes and eliminated cars that finished in positions eleven to seventeen.
+The first part ran for 20 minutes and eliminated the cars that finished 18th or lower.
+The second session lasted 15 minutes and eliminated cars that finished in positions 11 to 17.
 The final session determined pole position to tenth.
 Cars which competed in the final session were not allowed to change tyres before the race; these started the race fitted with the tyres with which they set their quickest lap times.
 It was held in overcast weather conditions.
 Tyre degradation on the soft compound tyres was heavy; the drivers set their laps on the hard tyres during the first session and switched to softs for the two remaining sessions.